xcodersun/eywa/README.md

 How performant is Eywa?
 Well, we did a simple benchmark and the [benchmark script](https://github.com/vivowares/eywa/blob/master/benchmark/benchmark.go) is also available in the repo under `benchmark` directory.

-On a machine of 12 CPUs + 32GB mem from [Digital Ocean](https://www.digitalocean.com/).
+The latest benchmark shows, on a machine of 12 CPUs + 32GB mem from [Digital Ocean](https://www.digitalocean.com/).
 A single Eywa node can keep track of more than 1.5 million devices, with a lot of potential.
 CPU is merely used, but memory is the limiting factor.

 For more details please check out wiki on [Performance](https://github.com/vivowares/eywa/wiki/Performance).